Testing

 CHROME_HOST The IP address where the chromedriver is running.
 This will start a Chrome browser.

 SPEC="\<path to test>" Add this to run only a single/few tests.
-They must given as src/webui/tests/e2e/tests/.. (comma separated if multiple).
+They must given as wdio-legacy/e2e/tests/.. (comma separated if multiple).

 APP_URL URL of the app to test, e.g http://localhost:8001.
 Make sure to use an ip/port that is accessible from within the container where the tests themselves are running.
 If not defined, the app running inside container of the test execution is used.